The Best Restaurants in Glasgow

 The Gannet

 The area of Finnieston has become increasingly trendy in recent years, in part thanks to the influx of cool foodie spots like The Gannet.
-Owned by chefs Peter McKenna and Ivan Stein, it’s won a whole host of awards over the years, including being granted with a Michelin guide Bib Gourmand less than a year after opening.
+Owned by chefs Peter McKenna and Ivan Stein, it has won a whole host of awards over the years, including being granted with a Michelin guide Bib Gourmand less than a year after opening.
 Interiors are chic and minimalist, with stone walls, wooden tables and contemporary art lining the walls of the back room.
 The Gannet celebrates Scottish produce, with dishes like Shetland squid with smoked mussels, braised leek with hazelnut, and deer with black garlic and egg yolk.
 Descriptions of dishes are short and often include an element of surprise, so put your faith in the chefs – they know their stuff.

 Address: 1155 Argyle St, Finnieston, Glasgow G3 8TB